 If your addiction is severe you should practice these coping skills with a group or with your counselor.
 If you are on your own practice twice a day for the next three days saying “if I am tempted to have drugs or drink because of being down after getting angry I will _________________ (read Battlefield of the Mind).
 Give specific coping solutions based on the emotions that get you the most.

-Pray: “Father give me the wisdom to write a prayer that will help me to start overcoming my addiction.”
+To leave these habits Pray: “Father give me the wisdom to write a prayer that will help me to start overcoming my addiction.”
 For example – you feel like your drug use has hurt your ability to keep a job.
 You might pray “Father help me to care more about my future than I care about drugs.”
 Once you have that prayer that really speaks to what will motivate you – start praying it in earnest.
 You can pray it as many times each day as you want as long as you are sincere in increasing your desire to change with each prayer.
 God is not counting how many times I pray my prayer.
 He is looking at how my heart changes as I sincerely pray it each time and how I allow him to lead me to better choices because now (because of prayer and extra effort) I am starting to see reality clearer.

 Everybody loves “How Jonny Quit Drugs.”
 24 action-packed stories give Jonny new ways to fight off drugs.